To report Stormwater pollution call our hotline at (205) 325-5792

-The Jefferson County Stormwater program is under the division of Engineering, Planning, & Permitting of the Development Services Department and is responsible for addressing pollution that enters the Countyís municipal separate storm sewer system (MS4), thereby improving water quality in the waterways of Jefferson County.
-To maximize the programís efficiency, the Stormwater program utilizes a broad approach which includes inter departmental collaboration to ensure Jefferson County is meeting federal and state regulations in order to reduce the amount of stormwater pollution flowing into and through local rivers, creeks, lakes and streams.
+The Jefferson County Stormwater program is under the division of Stormwater/Site Plan Permitting of the Department of Development Services and is responsible for addressing pollution that enters the County’s municipal separate storm sewer system (MS4), thereby improving water quality in the waterways of Jefferson County.
+To maximize the program’s efficiency, the Stormwater program utilizes a broad approach and includes inter departmental collaboration to ensure Jefferson County is meeting federal and state regulations to reduce the amount of stormwater pollution flowing into and through local rivers, creeks, lakes and streams.

 The Stormwater Fee